daleysoftware/aerofs-upstart/README.md

 AeroFS Upstart
 ===

+*Not officially endorsed by AeroFS at this time.*

 In this repository you will find an example upstart script for AeroFS, and some tools that allow you to easily install and configure AeroFS on headless systems.

-N.B. these scripts are not officially endorsed by AeroFS at this time.

 Quick Install
 ---